 In 2014, SMART released Amp, an award-winning web-based platform that connects student devices to collaborative environment.
-Reviews called it "the first of its kind," but it never achieved wide adoption or retention.
+Reviewers lauded the technology and called it "the first of its kind," but it had trouble achieving widespread adoption or retention.

 Amp was shut down in December 2018 due to the deprecation of Google's Realtime API, which Amp was built on.
 This gave us the impetus and the opportunity to design its replacement - Workspace - a new collaborative learning software to meet the needs of today's teachers.

 I designed Workspace to correct the usability issues and steep learning curve that prevented Amp's widespread adoption.
 Within a year of launch, Workspace became the second most popular activity in our software suite.
 Our team created software that allows students to become more engaged in their learning process by becoming co-authors instead of passive receivers.

 - Tools: Sketch, InVision, Adobe CC, Zeplin, Balsamiq

 - Timeline: December 2017 to December 2018 (13 months)

 At the beginning of this project, the big question was should we faithfully re-create Amp to provide a soft landing for our small, but dedicated, Amp user base?
 Or should we start from scratch, and design digital collaborative software to meet the needs of today's teachers?

 We did 4 rounds of user research in 2018, but our first study was key to putting us on the right path.
 To discover what teachers did and didn't like about Amp, we surveyed 700+ teachers, and conducted 1:1 interviews with 16 of them.